Hearing-impaired Children: IDEA and Section 504

 The past twenty-five years found two national panels reaching the conclusion that the education of students who are deaf or hearing-impaired needs to be improved to meet their communication and other needs.

 The most recent of the two panels - the Commission on Educational of the Deaf (COED), recommended various changes in the way the Federal government supports the education of students who are deaf from the time they are born all the way through postsecondary education and training.
 The report by COED reflects a fundamental concern within a large portion of the deaf community.
-The concern is that students who are deaf experience significant obstacles in relation to accessing free and appropriate public education that meets their educational needs - especially their communication and associated needs.
+The concern is that students who are deaf experience significant obstacles relating to accessing free and appropriate public education that meets their educational needs - especially their communication and associated needs.

 One of the potential educational manifestations of a communication disability is isolation - something that can have a considerable effect on a student's ability to interact with their teachers and peers, as well as to inhibit their overall educational process.
 Direct communication is required for the transmitting of knowledge and development of the student's self-esteem and identity.
 Despite the availability of interpreter services in an educational setting, a student who is deaf or hearing-impaired may still not find their communication needs met.